rohanthechamp/stayease-app/README.md

 ## What this project demonstrates

-This is more than a UI project.
-It shows:

 - Full-stack integration between **Next.js** and **Django REST Framework**
 - **Google OAuth login** with NextAuth